IRMAA: How to Avoid Medicare Surcharges

-If you’ve never heard of IRMAA or are unaware of Medicare surcharges and how they work, don’t worry—you’re not alone!
-This post is here to help, not only explaining these surcharges but also offering tips on how to avoid them.
+If you’ve never heard of IRMAA or don’t know anything about Medicare surcharges and how they work, don’t worry—you’re not alone!
+This post is here to help, not only explaining such things but also offering tips on how to avoid these surcharges.

 What is IRMAA?